-- Your OMSAS Reference Number for the current application cycle. i.e. 8xxxxx (Do not use previous OMSAS reference numbers )
+- Your OMSAS Reference Number for the current application cycle. (i.e. 8xxxxx) as this is used as one of our identifiers when linking your score to your application (Do not use previous OMSAS reference numbers )

-- Please go to www.TakeAltus.com or www.takeCASPer.com to register your CASPer account and sign up for the CSP-10201 – Canadian Professional Health Sciences version of CASPer using a piece of government-issued photo ID and your OMSAS ID (8xxxxx) for the current admissions cycle.
+- Please go to Acuity Insights to register your Casper account and sign up for the CSP-10201 – Canadian Professional Health Sciences version of Casper using a piece of government-issued photo ID and your OMSAS ID (8xxxxx) for the current admissions cycle.

 - Select a Casper test date.
 You will be provided with a limited number of testing dates and times.
 Please note that these are the only testing dates available for your Casper test.
 There will be no additional tests scheduled.
 Please use an email address that you check regularly and that you have used for your OMSAS application; there may be updates to the test schedule.

-- Important: To account for identity verification and payment processing timeline, ensure that you register for your test at least 3 days before your preferred test date and time.
-Last-minute bookings are not recommended.
+- To account for identity verification and payment processing timelines, ensure that you register for your test at least 3 days before your preferred test date and time.
+We do not recommend last-minute bookings.

 - Ensure you have selected Queen’s University for distribution before the posted Distribution Deadline.
-Likely, there will be no additional tests scheduled, but the most up to date information can be found by browsing the Test Dates and Times on TakeAltus.com.
+Likely, there will be no additional tests scheduled, but the most up to date information can be found by browsing the Test Dates and Times on Acuity Insights.

-- Please direct any inquiries on Altus Suite to email@example.com.
-Alternatively, you may use the chat bubble in the bottom right-hand corner of your screen on the TakeAltus.com website.
+- Please direct any inquiries about Casper to: email@example.com.
+Alternatively, you may use the chat bubble on the Acuity Insights website.

-Accommodations: If you require testing accommodations for Altus Suite you will need to submit the Accommodations Request Form signed by you and your qualified professional 3 weeks in advance of your desired test date.
+Accommodations: If you require testing accommodations for Casper you will need to submit the Accommodations Request Form signed by you and your qualified professional 3 weeks in advance of your desired test date.
 More information regarding accommodations can be found here.